STP 2019 – now open for applications from Wednesday 9th January at 1pm – Friday 8th February at 5pm.

 Being optimistic …

-If you’re one of the lucky ones who gets invited to interview, you might want to check out the interview dates for your specialism and keep the date free – looks like there’s no flexibility, so move heaven and earth to get there if you get invited.
+If you’re one of the lucky ones who gets invited to interview, you might want to check out the interview dates for your specialism and keep the date free – looks like there’s no flexibility, so move heaven and earth to get there if you are invited.

-1: General Science station – read up on recent scientific news articles; subscribe to journals or scientific blogs; listen to podcasts and revise research methods.
+1: General Science station – Tip: read up on recent scientific news articles; subscribe to journals or scientific blogs; listen to podcasts and revise research methods.

 Having awareness of the following may be helpful: